BlackSnufkin/BYOVD/Ksapi64-Killer/README.md

 - this a poc for the ksapi64 driver this poc is some how working on 2 drivers
 - ksapi64.sys SHA256: `1CD219F58B249A2E4F86553BDD649C73785093E22C87170798DAE90F193240AF`
 - ksapi64_del.sys SHA256: `26ED45461E62D733F33671BFD0724399D866EE7606F3F112C90896CE8355392E`
+- The driver not on the list of loldrivers and not on the Microsoft recommended driver block rules (12/06/2023)

 Usage: